 Usually, a player will hit a volley when they want to get to the net.
 Put simply, volleys offer the best opportunity for a tennis player to advance to the net and gain ground on their opponent.

-In my opinion, the volley in tennis is the best “equalizer” type of shot in the game.
+I believe the volley in tennis is the best “equalizer” type of shot in the game.
 And while it’s more commonly used by the server, a good volley shot can be made by anyone, anywhere on the court, and at any time during the point.

 And most importantly, a perfectly executed volley can swing the momentum of the game in an instant!
-But where did the term volley come from in tennis?
+But, where did the term volley come from in tennis?

 The word “volley” is a clue into tennis’ rich history as a sport.
 Because tennis originated in France way back in the 11th century it should come as no surprise that the word volley is indeed French as well.
 Volley is the french word for “flight.”